openSUSE/obs-landing/_posts/development/2024-10-23-make-it-easier-for-users-to-understand-what-is-there-on-a-request.md

 # Less Noise on the Builds

-Finally, we removed all the states that the user cannot do anything about from the request's build results, like "Excluded" state.
-This makes easier for you to understand the state of a request because we show only what is useful.
+The build status of a request was showing a lot of information that was not really useful for you, like the "Excluded" state.
+Now it shows only relevant information to the changes.
+This will make easier for you to understand the state of the request and help you make a decision about it.

 <figure>
   <img src="/images/posts/2024-10-23/better_build_results.png" alt="Better build results" />
   <figcaption>Better build results</figcaption>
 </figure>

-We hope those changes will help you focus on the important bits of a request better.
+We hope those changes will help you focus better on the important bits of a request.
 As always we are eager to know what do you think about this!

 {% include partials/_how-to-give-us-feedback.md %}